 This is the handler that is injected during server startup if security.yml enableVerifyJwt is true.
 It does further scope verification if enableVerifyScope is true against OpenAPI specification.

-From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
-To have a security configuration file for different frameworks, a new openapi-security.yml with the same content has been introduced.
+From release 1.5.18, Light supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+In order to have a security configuration file for each framework, a new openapi-security.yml with the same content has been introduced.
 The security.yml is still loaded if openapi-security.yml doesn’t exist for backward compatibility.

 Here is an example of openapi-security.yml